goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

         return self.book_repo.delete(id)
 ```

-The model can be used and call everywhere, but typically it is called from inside an `event handler` or `RPC handler`.
+The service can be used and call everywhere, but typically it is called from inside an `event handler` or `RPC handler`.

-Auth model can be called from all the route since it is initialized in `main.py` and injected to every `route handler`.
-This is necessary because we want to validate our routes with auth model.
+Auth service can be called from all the route since it is initialized in `main.py` and injected to every `route handler`.
+This is necessary because we want to validate our routes with auth service.

 ## Schema